 It is important for the governors or charity trustees to be aware that they bear ultimate responsibility for filing these reports, even if it is delegated to someone else within the school such as the Bursar.

-If we can help in any way in relation to what constitutes a Serious Incident and whether a report is required, please contact me or my colleague Kenji Batchelor and we will be pleased to discuss matters.
+If we can help in any way in relation to what constitutes a Serious Incident and whether a report is required, please contact me and I will be pleased to discuss matters.

 For further advice on the above topics, please call us on 01483 543210 or alternatively email email@example.com